May 23, 2018

 Check the availability of doctors, specialists, hospitals and other medical facilities, as well as the quality of care and average healthcare costs for the area.
 Is it easy to get appointments and get to the medical services you may need?
 For example, a move to a rural area could mean an hour’s drive to a healthcare facility.

 If you’re considering relocating, gather as much information as you can about the area – before you make the permanent move.
-Research climate, crime rate and employment rate and try to visit for an extended period of time to get a feel for what it might be like to live there.
-While you’re in town, talk to local residents about the pros and cons of living there.
+Research climate, crime rate and employment rate and try to visit for an extended period to get a feel for what it might be like to live there.
+While you’re in town, talk to locals about the pros and cons of living there.

 Whether it’s a home across the country, across town, or the one you’re in right now, planning ahead and identifying what’s most important can help guide you to your ideal retirement spot.
 If you have questions about how a move can impact your retirement planning, contact a Commerce Bank financial advisor to learn more.